appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/integrations-and-access/ssl-configuration.md

 :::note
 If you don't have the `testerWeb` section defined in the `global.yaml` file, you should add it as below.

+If you have a `testerWeb` section previously defined in the `global.yaml` file for some reason, you should update that section with the `customDomain` settings below instead of adding a new one.
 :::

 ```yaml